MicrosoftDocs/power-automate-docs/articles/import-flow-solution.md

 > [!NOTE]
 > You cannot import a solution into an environment in which the solution already exists.

+## FAQ

+### What will the flow state be after import?

+When importing a solution containing flows, the import process will attempt to restore them to the state they were in when exported.
+If the flows were on when exported and any connection references get connections, then the flows should be turned on as part of the import process.

 ## Learn more

 - [Create a solution](./overview-solution-flows.md)